The Demons Are Planning Something Good!

-The Demons Are Planning Something Good (魔のものたちは企てる, Ma no Mono-tachi wa Kuwadateru) is a Japanese manga series written by Takuji Katō and illustrated by Gashigashi.
+The Demons Are Planning Something Good! (魔のものたちは企てる, Ma no Mono-tachi wa Kuwadateru) is a Japanese manga series written by Takuji Katō and illustrated by Gashigashi.
 It began serialization on the Niconico Seiga website under Fujimi Shobo's DraDra Sharp brand in March 2023.
-An anime television series adaptation produced by TNK has been announced.
+An anime television series adaptation produced by TNK is set to premiere in 2027.

+Plot

+Negative emotions from humans are the nourishment that demons need.
+Lord Mercysnare is only interested in magical power from seeing humans get humiliated.
+To gain that power, Lord Mercysnare researches traps such as slime that dissolves clothes or tentacle bindings, among others.